magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Multiple surfaces in Fragment Recycler](MultipleSurfacesInFragmentRecycler) - Displaying a variable list of maps on an Android Fragment.
 * [Overlapped Maps](OverlappedMaps) - Display a second map view over the existing one.
 * [Public Transit Routing on Map](PublicTransitRoutingOnMap) - Calculate the public transport routes between 2 given landmarks; display all results on the map and fly to the main route, if exists.
+* [Range Finder](RangeFinder) - Calculate the routes between 2 given landmarks; display and fly to the first route in the resulting route list, if it exists.
 * [Route Alarms](RouteAlarms) - Start simulated navigation between 2 given landmarks if a route can be calculated.
 * [Route Instructions](RouteInstructions) - Calculate the routes between 2 given landmarks; display a list with all route instructions, if exists.
 * [Route Navigation](RouteNavigation) - Start navigation from the current position to a given landmark if any route can be calculated.